shirzho/shine2020/_posts/2020-04-11-da-hong-pao.md

 ![An Egg Tart from Da Hong Pao Dimsum](public/images/Egg_Tart.jpg)

 Chinese egg tarts or 蛋挞 are a classic dim sum dish.
 Similar to the Portuguese pasteis de nata.
+Dim sum is a cantonese style meal eaten typically as a brunch or lunch featuring lots of tapa-sized dishes shared family-style.

 > "Insert a quote here if you ever hear back from them haha"